duncaneddy/rastro/docs/en/docs/user_guide/data/eop.md

 - `Hold`: Will return the last available returned value when data is not available
 - `Error`: Data access attempts where data is not present will panic and terminate the program

-The second parameter the the `interpolate` setting.
+The second parameter the `interpolate` setting.
 When `interpolate` is set to true and data requests made for a point that wasn't explicitly loaded as part of the input data set will be linearly interpolated to the desired time.
 When set to `false`, the function call will return the last value prior to the requested data.